Why Does Heroin Cause the Most Euphoria?

 - Spasms of the stomach and intestines

-Often a heroin user will take too much of the drug accidentally, not realizing that what they are taking has either been mixed or not diluted, and they overdose.
+A heroin user will often take too much of the drug accidentally, not realizing that what they are taking has either been mixed or not diluted, and they overdose.
 If you suspect someone is experiencing an overdose, call 911 immediately.
-There is a drug that can be given to reverse the effects of an overdose, but it has to be given almost immediately.
+A drug can be given to reverse the effects of an overdose, but it has to be given almost immediately.

 Treatment for Heroin and Opioid Addiction